calebstein1/ccc/README.md

 #### CCA (Caleb's Crappy Assembler)

-Exceedingly crappy.

-This is the result of about an hour of work because I got tired of raw-dogging hexadecimal into binary files to test the console.
-It will turn .asm files into CCC machine code and that's it.
+Assembles .asm files into .bin files for execution on the CCC CPU.
-No fancy features, but it makes testing easier for now.
-In the end, it will get a ground-up rewrite, or I'll just implement 6502 properly and not have to worry about this wierd custom assembler.

 Right now, CCC assembly is a very limited subset of 6502 assembly.
-Not every opcode is implemented yet, and only absolute addressing is supported at this point, for example.
+Not every opcode is implemented yet, but that's in progress.
+Supported addressing modes are immediate, absolute, absolute indexed, zero-page, and zero-page indexed.
+There is currently no support for indirect addressing.
+Labels are supported for use with branching instructions, JMP, and JSR.
-Any CCC assembly code should run on a proper 6502, but any proper 6502 assembly won't run on CCC yet.
+Any CCC assembly code should run on a proper 6502, but 6502 assembly won't run on CCC.

 #### CCOS (Caleb's Crappy Operating System)